Bethlehem

 There are about 30,000 inhabitants in the city, about 180,000 including suburbs in Bethlehem.

-Despite the Oslo I Accord in 1993 which called for the withdrawal of Israeli forces, the land around Bethlehem has been confiscated by Israel, and the settlement is still expanding.
+Despite the 1993 to reduce the size of the settlements, the land around Bethlehem was confiscated by Israel, and the settlements continue to expand further.

 Information